srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ## Calculate Success Rate

-The network's success rate is defined as the ratio of correct answers to the total number of attempts.
+The network's success rate is defined as the ratio of correct answers to the total number of images processed.

-For before we'll move on to train the network on the next image we update an error counter to keep track of how many digits "*we missed*" (classified incorrectly).
+Before we'll move on to train the network on the *next* image we update an error counter to keep track of how many digits "*we missed*" (classified incorrectly).

 ```c
 if (predictedNum!=lbl) errCount++;